-Mawer will carefully evaluate going private transactions and leveraged buyouts on a case-by-case basis to determine whether the transaction is in the long-term best economic interests of shareholders or whether it is designed mainly tofurther the interests of one group of stakeholders at the expense of other shareholders.
+Mawer will carefully evaluate going private transactions and leveraged buyouts on a case-by-case basis to determine whether the transaction is in the best long-term economic interests of shareholders or whether it is designed mainly to further the interests of one group of stakeholders at the expense of other shareholders.
 Attention will be paid to the process by which the proposal was received including whether other potential bidders have had an opportunity to investigate the company and make competing bids.
 Mawer will vote against transactions that do not adequately compensate minority shareholders.